jwjacobson/llm_service_api/README.md

 ### Refresh — `POST /api/token/refresh/`

-Get a new access token.
+Gets a new access token.
 Use this if you get an error saying your token has expired.

 **JSON:**
 ```json